 Many children experience emotional difficulties while growing up.
-Sometimes, they display attention-seeking behaviours, and at times they avoid social activities completely, refusing to even go to school.
-They prefer an environment where they feel safe, such as their room at home, perhaps playing video games or absorbing themselves in browsing on the net.
+Sometimes, they display attention-seeking behaviours, and at times, they avoid social activities completely, refusing to even go to school.
+They prefer an environment where they feel safe, such as their room and may immerse themselves in solo activities like playing video games or browsing the internet.

-Therapy can assist kids in making sense of their own jumbled up feelings and in developing healthy coping strategies to face everyday stressors and a variety of emotional and behavioral issues.
+Therapy can assist kids in making sense of confusing, scary or uncomfortable emotions and feelings.
+It also helps them develop healthy coping strategies to face everyday stressors, and a variety of emotional and behavioral issues.

-- Do you find it difficult to get him/her out of bed in the morning and off to school, or to engage in social or family activities?
+- Finding it difficult to get out of bed, go to school or to engage in social or family activities

-- Do you worry that your child is overwhelmed and cannot cope with a traumatic event, such as a divorce or death in the family?
+- Inability to cope with a traumatic event, such as a divorce or death in the family

 How therapy helps:

-If ADHD-like symptoms are a problem – such as poor organizational skills or difficulty focusing in class – I have the experience and strategies needed to help your son or daughter begin to manage symptoms and learn new social and organizational skills.
+If ADHD-like symptoms are a problem such as poor organizational skills or difficulty focusing in class, the child is taught to develop strategies that help them manage symptoms.
+Through therapy, they also learn new social and organizational skills.

 A note to all parents:

-Please remember that all children have different learning styles, personalities, strengths and weaknesses.
-Your child’s behaviour is not a reflection of you as a parent and can stem from any number of reasons that don’t involve you, such as being bullied at school, a learning difficulty, or a predisposition to depression.
+All children have different learning styles, personalities, strengths and weaknesses.
+A child’s behaviour is not a reflection of the parent or their parenting style.
+It can stem from a number of reasons such as being bullied at school, a learning difficulty, or a predisposition to depression.

 - Strengthening parent-child communication